Class TCastleTransform

 When rendering with blending, we recommend to use TCastleViewport.BlendingSort to automatically use proper order when rendering partially-transparent objects.
 This will mean that the order of children really doesn't matter.

 However, the position matters in case of blending, if you set TCastleViewport.BlendingSort to sortNone.
 See https://castle-engine.io/blending .
 For correct blending, when you have multiple partially-transparent scenes, the partially-transparent objects must be sorted from back to front on the list.
-So you should add them in the proper order, or insert on proper positions, or use SortBackToFront2D on parent transformation.
+So you should add them in the proper order, or insert on proper positions.

 Public procedure Remove(const Item: TCastleTransform);